Archiving/ParallelMapEditor/README.md

 # ParallelMapEditor
-A map editor for parallel engine, done in C# Windows Forms
+A map editor for the Parallel Engine, done in C# Windows Forms.
+Produced .ptm files for use as tilemaps in games.

 ![demo image](demo.png)